SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

        - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
        - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-### **Task 3: Sync slicers**
+### Task 3: Sync slicers

 In this task you will sync the **Year** and **Region** slicers.

-*You will continue the development of the report created in the **Design a Report in Power BI Desktop** lab.*
+>**Note**: You will continue the development of the report created in the **Design a Report in Power BI Desktop** lab.

 1. In Power BI Desktop, on the **Overview** page, set the **Year** slicer to **FY2018**.

 2. Go to the **My Performance** page, and then notice that the **Year** slicer is a different value.

-	*When slicers aren’t synced it can contribute to misrepresentation of data and frustration for report users.
-You’ll now sync the report slicers.*
+	>**Note**: When slicers aren’t synced it can contribute to misrepresentation of data and frustration for report users.
+You’ll now sync the report slicers.

 3. Return to the **Overview** page, and then select the **Year** slicer.